 Lots of travel bloggers are little more than enthusiastic hobbyists.

-But there are plenty of people out there who make money by running a travel blog.
+But plenty of people out there make money by running a travel blog.

 People like Nate Hake, founder of Travel Lemming — one of the most popular blogs in the travel niche.